Switch Contrast

 Effects of genetics and environment on metabolism-regulating cell types

 We generate and analyze single-cell/nucleus transcriptomic and epigenomic data from mice subjected to various experimental conditions, studying how both neuronal and non-neuronal cells respond to environmental stimuli related to metabolism such as diet, feeding state or food perception.
-We aim to link human genetics data from rare variant studies and genome-wide association studies (GWAS) with our cross-species atlases to gain more mechanistic understanding of the effects of these variants in neurons and to prioritize both neuronal cell types, as well as, specific genes and their associated pathways and explore how these overlap with the cell types and pathways perturbed by experimental conditions.
+We aim to link human genetics data from rare variant studies and genome-wide association studies (GWAS) with our cross-species atlases to gain more mechanistic understanding of the effects of these variants in specific neurons and to prioritize both neuronal cell types, as well as, specific genes and their associated pathways and explore how these overlap with the cell types and pathways perturbed by experimental conditions.
 Utilizing cell type-specific epigenetic data we investigate how genetic variants, especially those in non-coding regions, affect gene regulation.

 3. Possible project(s):